-Saving money on energy and IT costs is one driving factor.
-Government regulations dealing with energy conservation also drive green efforts.
-Concern about climate change, along with internal and external pressure to be environmentally responsible, is a third factor behind the green movement.
+Saving money on energy and IT costs is one driving factor for green computing approaches.
+Government regulations related to energy conservation also drive green efforts.
+Concern about climate change, combined with internal and external pressure to be environmentally responsible, is a third factor behind the green computing movement.

-- Display selection.
-Liquid crystal display monitors use less energy and give off less heat than cathode-ray tube monitors.
+- Energy-efficient computer and display selection.
+Laptops use significantly less energy than desktop computers, and liquid-crystal display monitors use less energy and give off less heat than cathode-ray tube monitors.

 The importance of green computing